SirajRafique/The-Language-Hub/README.md

 ![issue](https://user-images.githubusercontent.com/80712910/120207733-b074fc00-c224-11eb-813e-9a0c91be53be.PNG)

 This is a bug that I didn't get round to fixing as I ran out of time.
-It only this section on the Home Page when viewed on an Ipad pro.
+It's only this section on the Home Page and only when viewed on an Ipad pro.

 ![bug](https://user-images.githubusercontent.com/80712910/120206017-91756a80-c222-11eb-9952-e5d07f43f013.PNG)